-Alan Melton’s Business Story
+Alan Melton’s Small Business Owner Story

 Banker Turned Me Down.

-At 26 years of age, I decided to take the plunge into business ownership.
+At 26 years of age, I decided to take the plunge into small business ownership.
 After leaving the Upstate and managing a car rental company in Orlando, one afternoon I met after work with my future business partner, a sales rep for the same company.
 We complained about all the company policies we didn’t like and decided that we could do it better.
 At the time my wife and I had no children; we really didn’t have much to lose.
 If I was going to have the headaches anyway, I might as well be in my own business.

 We put together a business plan and presented it to a bank.
 The banker was so impressed with my credentials and business plan that he promptly turned me down.
 He said, “Judging by your expensive suit, you will likely drain the business and will be soon driving a Maserati.”
 Little did he know- that was the first nice suit I ever owned… I had bought it on the discount rack for 50% off.
 Thank God that my partner’s dad felt sorry for us and put up his house for collateral on the $25k business loan.
-After selling a car, my wife and I threw in our life’s savings of $5k; we quit our jobs, founded East Coast Auto Rental.
+After selling a car, my wife and I threw in our life’s savings of $5k; we quit our jobs, and became business owners when we founded East Coast Auto Rental.
 I made sure the loan was repaid in 18 months, and as hard as he tried, the banker never got my business in the future.

-Two Very Different Visions for the Business
+Two Very Different Small Business Owner Visions

 My partner’s vision of our business was of him, me and a car cleaner.
 My vision was a little bigger; I saw an international conglomerate!
 Like marriage, opposites attract; my partner’s sales skills combined with my management skills proved to be a good combination.
 Additionally, his dad and my wife were partners in the venture; they both helped us get started.